Alaska Counseling License Requirements

-A total of 190 annual openings, including replacements, are projected in the major reported counseling categories through 2026.6 Both educational, guidance, school, and vocational counselors and mental health counselors are projected to have the highest number of openings per year (50 per field).6 All other counselors are projected to have 40 annual openings, followed by 30 annual openings for substance abuse and behavioral disorder counselors and 20 annual openings for rehabilitation counselors.6 No data was reported for marriage and family therapists.6
+A total of 170 annual openings, including replacements, are projected in the major reported counseling categories through 2030.6 Substance abuse, behavioral disorder, and mental health counselors are projected to have the highest average number of openings per year (70).6 Educational, guidance, and career counselors and advisors are projected to have 50 average annual openings, “all other” counselors are projected to have 30 annual openings, followed by 20 annual openings for rehabilitation counselors.6

 1. Bureau of Labor Statistics Occupational Employment and Wages, May 2021 Substance Abuse, Behavioral Disorder, and Mental Health Counselors: https://www.bls.gov/oes/current/oes211018.htm